Skip to section

 Unlike eToro and other online share trading platforms, Superhero doesn’t offer access to CFDs, crypto or commodities.

-Superhero charges this fee in USD, so in net Aussie dollar terms, it translates to almost 1%.
-And you’ll need to pay it again when you transfer your money back.
+Superhero charges this fee in USD, which translates to almost 1% in net Aussie dollar terms.
+You’ll need to pay it again when you transfer your money back.

-By the way, Superhero – like Tiger Brokers – is able to keep its fees low because it operates on a shared HIN (custodian) model.
+By the way, Superhero can keep its fees low because it operates on a shared HIN (custodian) model.

 Overall.